AxonFramework/extension-spring-aot/.github/ISSUE_TEMPLATE/3_bug_report.md

 ---
 name: 'Bug report'
-about: 'Report a bug for the Spring Native Extension'
+about: 'Report a bug for the Spring Ahead of Time Extension'
 title:
 labels: 'Type: Bug'
 ---